vitwit/matic-jagar/docs/config-desc.md

     - *heimdall_external_rpc*

-        Secondary RPC other than your own validator. useful to gather information about network info, validator voting power, unconfirmed txns etc.
+        Secondary RPC other than your own validator.
+Useful to gather information about network info, validator voting power, unconfirmed txns etc.

 - **[validator_details]**